amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 {% img /images/hash-map.jpg "HashMap: hash function translates keys into bucket (array) indexes" %}

-As you can see, we reduced the number of collisions (from 2 to 1) by increasing the initial capacity of the hash map.
+As you can see, we reduced the number of collisions (from 2 to 1) by increasing the hash map's initial capacity.

 Let's try with a bigger capacity 💯: